Lymah123/100-days-of-code/daily-journal.md

 - I received feedback on my PR on bitcoinfuzz repository.
 I worked on the suggestions and I requested for a new review
 - My PR on Mifos Apache/fineract got approved.
 I have been assigned to work on another new issue.

+Day 12: 12/04/25

+Today, I worked on the latest issue I picked up on Demand open source cli repository.
+I completed the changes, I created PR and I requested for a review.